 I searched a little more and decided that no, she was in the right place, almost.
 I found the number of the building she was supposed to go to.
 I pointed in the direction she needed to go but then I thought, she doesn’t speak any English, she looks very confused and anxious…she needs someone to help her.
 I pointed to myself and said, “I’ll go with you.”

 The woman thanked me over and over.
-As we were walking (I was still dragging Hunny, as she is one who likes to mosey more than walk these days), the woman said, “I walk 2 hours here.”
+As we were walking (I was still dragging Hunny, as she is one who likes to mosey more than walk these days), the woman said, “I walk two hours here.”
 Wow!
 It was hot already and the asphalt just made things worse.
 “I Filipino.”
 I chitchatted and told her that many of my students are Filipino, but she didn’t understand.
 I think just speaking pleasantly and walking beside her was relieving though.
 She looked better.

 After a little searching, we found the general place we were supposed to be.
 The area is a warren of ramshackle warehouses and run-down shops.
 I wondered what she could have to do here.
 I knew that some people lived in second floor rooms of some places, but none that we asked at were the right location.
 Just then, she remembered a number and said, “Please, you call?”